This article explains how to set up a simple local testing server on your machine, and the basics of how to use it.

 |Objective:||You will learn how to set up a local testing server.|

-Local files versus remote files
+Local files vs. remote files

-https:// at the start of it, to show that the file has been received via HTTP.
+https://, to show that the file has been received via HTTP.

 The problem with testing local files

 Some examples won't run if you open them as local files.
 This can be due to a variety of reasons, the most likely being:

 - They feature asynchronous requests.
 Some browsers (including Chrome) will not run async requests (see Fetching data from the server) if you just run the example from a local file.
 This is because of security restrictions (for more on web security, read Website security).

 - They feature a server-side language.
 Server-side languages (such as PHP or Python) require a special server to interpret the code and deliver the results.

 To get around the problem of async requests, we need to test such examples by running them through a local web server.
 One of the easiest ways to do this for our purposes is to use Python's